 Week 3 - Lecture / Workshop – ‘Site’ - Space, Place, Location + Recording Equipment Workshop

-- Develop an awareness of relevant audio and microphone techniques.
+• An awareness of audio and microphone techniques

-Goldsmiths delivers one course in Phonography at the undergraduate level and touches on it briefly in two modules at Masters levels.
+The Department hosts one course on Phonography at undergraduate level and touches on it briefly in two modules at Masters levels.
+We also offer the Masters programme, MMus – Sonic Arts.
 The Unit for Sound Practice Research based at Goldsmiths has as one of its concerns ‘Phonography, soundscape studies and field recording’ http://www.gold.ac.uk/spr/.
-The students on my course will utilise Goldsmiths’ multi-channel Electronic Music Studios in realising multi-channel compositions which are unique and unparalleled throughout the majority of London’s educational institutions.
+Students on this course will utilise Goldsmiths’ multi-channel Electronic Music Studios in realising multi-channel compositions which are unique and unparalleled throughout the majority of London’s educational institutions.